In this article, we'll discuss the most common pitfalls that prevent you from reaching your loyalty programme goals.

 However, the problem lies in not communicating customer loyalty programmes properly.
 Sometimes, businesses who give too much spiel, bewilder customers with information surpluses.
-Marketing might not truly reflect what’s on offer when promoting a new loyalty programme.
+Marketing might not truly reflect what's on offer when promoting a new loyalty programme.
 Some customers will consider communications about loyalty schemes annoying and irrelevant.

 Believe it or not, businesses give less attention in promoting new loyalty programmes altogether!
-This is often due to oversight because of little omnichannel support.
-Or big brand partners who restrict any name association with discounts (remember when we said inconsistent marketing?).
+This is often because of oversight caused by little omnichannel support.
+Or brand partners of significant size who restrict any name association with discounts (remember when we said inconsistent marketing?).

 These types of techniques put you in a good position to promote your loyalty programme effectively.
-Another thing, a loyalty programme with an integrated CRM, helps you identify customers who may be more receptive to new rewards.
+A loyalty programme with a CRM helps find customers who may like new rewards.

-There is no doubt that the quality and relevance of rewards in your loyalty programme will determine its success or failure.
+The rewards you offer in your loyalty programme will decide if it succeeds or fails.
 The best rewards are those that give customers real value, whether you're trying to get them to buy, make referrals or renew subscriptions.

 Prioritise the needs of your target audience when selecting rewards for your programme.
-Businesses often choose rewards based on factors like availability, price, and convenience, but this practice often leaves customers feeling dissatisfied and could result in programme failure.
+Businesses often choose rewards based on factors like availability, price, and convenience.
+This practice often leaves customers feeling dissatisfied and could result in programme failure.

-Offering personalised and hyper-relevant rewards and incentives is among the most effective ways of driving customer loyalty and creating an emotional connection between your brand and customers.
+Offering personalised and hyper-relevant rewards is effective for creating an emotional connection between your brand and customers.

 4) Complicated programme structure and layout

-Customers are often reluctant to sign up to complicated loyalty programmes that involve poor UI and UX design, such as clicking through several web pages to redeem rewards of your website or completing multiple forms, and deciphering complex flowcharts to track progress.
+Customers are often reluctant to sign up to complicated loyalty programmes that involve poor UI and UX design.
+For example, clicking through several web pages to redeem rewards or deciphering complex flowcharts to track progress.